omerlevy/tau_amnlp/transformer_exercise/README.md

 ## Part 1: Training a Machine Translation Model

 We will first train a baseline machine translation model on the [IWSLT'14 German to English dataset](http://workshop2014.iwslt.org/downloads/proceeding.pdf).
-This dataset is made from subtitles of TED talks in many different languages.
-Specifically, we recommend using the popular German to English subset, but you may also experiment with Hebrew/Arabic/Russian/etc by changing the data downloading script.
+The IWSLT'14 dataset consists subtitles of TED talks translated to many languages.

 **Step 1:** Download and preprocess the data.
 ```bash